Vodka lemonade punch is a fun easy beverage for your next backyard barbecue! It’s simple to make and super refreshing!

 - Instead of lemon and lime slices, garnish with a sprig of rosemary, mint, or basil.

-- Try raspberry lemonade with Raspberry White Claw.
+- Make raspberry vodka lemonade with Raspberry White Claw.

 Make Ahead Ideas